 1. Use testimonials and reviews

-Many consumers are willing to share their experiences with others, but they may need prompting, reminding, or an incentive.
+Many consumers are willing to share the customer experience with others, but they may need prompting, reminding, or an incentive.

-As a brand, you can use emails, social media posts, and things like gift cards to motivate people to pen reviews.
-(Just make sure you’re not bribing customers, which is both unethical and can seriously hinder your brand’s credibility.)
+As a brand, you can use emails, social media posts, and things like gift card giveaways to motivate people to pen reviews.
+(Just make sure you’re not bribing customers or asking for only positive reviews, which is both unethical and can seriously hinder your brand’s credibility.)

 Once you get these quotes, you can then post them on places like your website and social media profiles.